codilime/acid/README.rst

 TOOLS AND LIBRARIES NEEDED
 --------------------------

-ACID require Python 3.6.x. and Python3.6-venv.
+ACID requires Python 3.6.x. and Python3.6-venv.
 Please make sure you have `Python 3.6` and `Python 3.6-venv` version in your OS.

 For creating virtual enviroment `Ansible` and `Vagrant` tools are used.
 Make sure you have these installed as well as `libvirt` library.